-For concerns related to the Provost, consultation and written complaints should be directed to the b.
-Academic Grade Appeal Procedure
+For concerns related to the Provost, consultation and written complaints should be directed to the Chancellor.

 When classes are in regular session, the initial complaint should be made within 2 weeks of the incident of concern.
 In cases where the two-week limitation falls between semesters, grievances must be submitted no later than 4 weeks after the beginning of the next semester of regular enrollment.